Colvars/colvars/README.md

 ## Feedback

-Please use the "Issues" tab of this page to submit new bug reports or to suggest new features.
+Please use the "[Issues](https://github.com/Colvars/colvars/issues)" tab of this page to submit new bug reports or to suggest new features.

 ## License

-This software is distributed under the GNU Lesser General Public License, version 3.
+This software is distributed under the GNU Lesser General Public License (LGPL), version 3.
 See COPYING.LESSER for complete licensing terms.

+In the interest of broad distribution, copies of this code are also distributed together with LAMMPS (LGPL version 2), NAMD and VMD (UIUC license).
+However, the terms of the LGPLv3 license still apply to code originating from this repository.